volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     }

-    // One of the arguments from this list "aws_cred assisted" must be set
+    // One of the arguments from this list "aws_cred assisted" must be set assisted      = true

-    aws_cred {
-      name      = "test1"
-      namespace = "staging"
-      tenant    = "acmecorp"
-    }
     disk_size     = "80"
     instance_type = "a1.xlarge"

-    // One of the arguments from this list "vpc_id new_vpc" must be set
+    // One of the arguments from this list "new_vpc vpc_id" must be set

     new_vpc {
       allocate_ipv6 = true

-      // One of the arguments from this list "autogenerate name_tag" must be set name_tag = "name_tag"
+      // One of the arguments from this list "name_tag autogenerate" must be set name_tag = "name_tag"

       primary_ipv4 = "10.1.0.0/16"